credativ/plutono/docs/sources/panels/thresholds.md

 ## Default thresholds

-On visualizations that support it, Grafana sets default threshold values of:
+On visualizations that support it, Plutono sets default threshold values of:
 - 80 = red
 - Base = green
 - Mode = Absolute